LambdaTest/documentation/docs/hyperexecute-espresso-testing.md

 autosplit: true

+report: true #to generate reports

 framework:
   name: "android/espresso"
   args:
     buildName: "Espresso"
     video: true
     deviceLog: true
+    artifacts: true #to generate artifacts

     # You can use either the appId (lt://APP1234567) or provide the path of the application using appPath.
 Both examples are given below.
     appPath: proverbial_android.apk
     testSuitePath: proverbial_android_expressotest.apk